sanath1188/insta-collections-insights/readme.md

     If this script is part of a Git repository, clone it.
 Otherwise, download the `collect.py` file to your local machine.

 2.  **Create and Configure the `.env` File**:
     In the same directory as `collect.py`, create a file named `.env`.
-Add the following lines to this file, replacing the placeholder values with your actual information:
+Add the following lines to this file, replacing the placeholder values with your actual information.
+Use .env.sample for easy setup.

     ```
     IG_COOKIES="your_full_instagram_cookie_string_here"
-    COLLECTION_ID="your_instagram_collection_id_here"
-    COLLECTION_NAME="YourCollectionNameHere" # e.g., MyTravels, FoodAdventures (no spaces/special chars for filename)
+    #Leave the collection vars empty here.
+    COLLECTION_ID=""
+    COLLECTION_NAME=""
     GEMINI_API_KEY="your_google_gemini_api_key_here"
     ```